Product Design (UX-UI)

 Much of my work focused on researching, designing, and testing continuous improvements for the Unity Build Automation user experience, driven by user feedback.
 This included:

-Refining the categorization of configuration settings to accommodate additional functionalities and dependencies;
+Refining settings categorization to accommodate new capabilities and dependencies;

 Clarifying error messaging to improve user comprehension;

-Consolidating alert and notification messaging to declutter the interface and reduce information overload;
+Consolidating alert messaging to declutter and reduce information overload;

-→ Implementing batch deletion of builds to speed up workflows;
+→ Implementing batch deletion of builds to speed up workflows and optimize storage;

 → Introducing caching optimizations to reduce build times;